Jehosephat/basic-nft-launcher/README.md

    # Copy the example environment file
    cp frontend/env.example frontend/.env

-   # The default values should work for mainnet
+   # The default values should work for testnet
    # No editing required unless you want to customize
    ```